-2. Role of the Governing Body

-The governing body has:

-- appointed a designated online safeguarding lead (DOSL) to be responsible for online safety; - delegated powers and responsibilities to the headteacher to ensure all school personnel and stakeholders are aware of and comply with this policy;

-responsibility tor ensuring:

-the approval of this policy; full compliance with all statutory responsibilities; the school complies with all equalities legislation; funding is in place to support this policy; this policy and all policies are maintained and updated regularly; all policies are made available to parents; the nomination of a designated equalities governor to ensure that appropriate action will be taken to deal with all prejudice related incidents or incidents which are a breach of this policy; the effective implementation, monitoring and evaluation of this policy undertaken by the governors/directors/sub-committee.

-3. Role of the Headteacher
+2. Role of the Governing Body Th e governing body has: • delegated powers and responsibilities to the headteacher to ensure all school personnel and stakeholders are aware of and comply with this policy; responsibility for ensuring: □ the approval of this policy; □ full compliance with all statutory responsibilities; □ the school complies with all equalities legislation; □ funding is in place to support this policy; □ this policy and all policies are maintained and updated regularly; □ all policies are made available to parents; □ the nomination of a designated equalities governor to ensure that appropriate action will be taken to deal with all prejudice related incidents or incidents which are a breach of this policy; □ the effective implementation, monitoring and evaluation of this policy undertaken by the governors/directors/sub-committee.
+3. Role of the Headteacher Th e headteacher will: • work in conjunction with the senior leadership team to ensure all school personnel, pupils and parents are aware of and comply with this policy; ensure risk assessments are: ☐ in place and cover all aspects of this policy; ☐ accurate and suitable; ☐ reviewed appually:

-The headteacher will:

-- work in conjunction with the senior leadership team to ensure all school personnel, pupils and parents are aware of and comply with this policy; - ensure risk assessments are:

-\Box in place and cover all aspects of this policy; ☐ accurate and suitable; ☐ reviewed annually; \square easily available for all school personnel.